groupdocs-viewer/GroupDocs.Viewer-Docs/net/getting-started/installation.md

 ## Download GroupDocs.Viewer from the official website

 Visit [https://releases.groupdocs.com/viewer/net/](https://releases.groupdocs.com/viewer/net/) and download the **GroupDocs.Viewer** assemblies as a ZIP archive or MSI installer.
-To add references to the downloaded assembly files to your project, do the following:
+To reference the downloaded assembly files in your project, do the following:

 1. Extract files from the ZIP archive or run the MSI installer to install **GroupDocs.Viewer** to a specific location on your computer.
 2. Open your solution or project in Visual Studio.